Developer Platform

 What token scopes do I need?

-How long do tokens last?
+How long do access tokens last?

 Can I use the MCP server with other LLM providers?